Can’t keep your floors clean? What is causing those ugly streaks? Completely frustrated? Feel like you’ve tried everything and nothing is working?

 7. Using the wrong chemical?

 When a floor is dirty and we’re struggling to get a good cleaning result, the knee jerk reaction is to immediately look for a stronger cleaning chemical.
 Stronger chemicals are more prone to streaking due to the residues they leave behind.
 Stronger chemicals will not necessarily solve streaking or cleaning problems.
 The right cleaning chemical will definitely help but it is not all you need.
 Our favourite maintenance floor cleaner is Bobby Dazzler.

 If all else fails, how do you stop streaking on floors?

 There are quick fixes to making a streaky floor streak free.
 Like buffing a floor after cleaning or cleaning the floor like you would a window with a washer and squeegee.
 While these methods give you a great looking streak free floor they are not solving the root of the problem.
 So if all else fails keep persisting.

 If you keep doing what you’ve always done, you’ll keep getting the same result, so when you next clean keep the 7 mistakes above in mind.
 It might take some trial and error, but the solution for your streaky, dirty floors is only a step a way.

-For more help and support give the XO2 customer care team a call today on 1300 123 499 or visit the XO2 Tile and Hard Floor Care Blog for more information.
+For more help and support give the XO2 customer care team a call today on 1300 123 499 or visit XO2's range of floor care products online.